Gajalakshmivelmurugan/Enumeration/README.md

 Google hacking, also known as Google dorking, is a technique that involves using advanced operators to perform targeted searches on Google.
 These operators can be used to search for specific types of information, such as sensitive data that may have been inadvertently exposed on the web.
 Here are some advanced operators that can be used for Google hacking:

 site: This operator allows you to search for pages that are within a specific website or domain.
-For example, "site:example.com" would search for pages that are on the example.com domain.
+For example, "site:example.com" would search for pages that are on the example.com domain.Following searches for all the sites that is in the domain yahoo.com
-Following searches for all the sites that is in the domain yahoo.com
+## output:
 ![Screenshot 2024-04-17 180117](https://github.com/Gajalakshmivelmurugan/Enumeration/assets/144871940/db7ca857-6edf-4de6-bd81-b3ba5615d03b)
 filetype: This operator allows you to search for files of a specific type.
 For example, "filetype:pdf" would search for all PDF files.